 As the data collection process has changed, the EASC advised that publication clinical indicator reporting was paused from December 2021 to March 2022.
-Clinical indicators will be brought online as they are checked and validated, therefore, this publication only includes clinical indicators for stroke and suspected hip fractures.
+Clinical indicators will be brought online as they are checked and validated, therefore, this publication only includes clinical indicators for stroke, suspected hip fractures, Hypoglycemia patients and ST-Elevation Myocardial Infarction (STEMI).

 Stroke: a stroke happens when the supply of blood to the brain is suddenly interrupted.
 This indicator measures the number and percentage of suspected stroke patients assessed face to face who received all the elements of the stroke care bundle.
 The measures include a F.A.S.T (Face Arm Speech Test) assessment, the recording of blood glucose and blood pressure readings.
-82.5% of patients were documented as receiving the appropriate stroke care bundle (AQI16ii).
+78.6% of patients were documented as receiving the appropriate stroke care bundle (AQI16ii).

 Fractured hip: (known as neck of femur injuries): fractured hips cause significant pain, which can be exacerbated by movement.
 Pain control for patients with a fractured neck of femur in the immediate post-trauma period is paramount to promoting recovery and patient experience.
-This reduces suffering and the detrimental effects uncontrolled pain may have, 71.6% were documented as receiving the appropriate care bundle (including analgesia) (AQI16iii).
+This reduces suffering and the detrimental effects uncontrolled pain may have, 70.6% were documented as receiving the appropriate care bundle (including analgesia) (AQI16iii).